apache/druid/docs/data-management/manual-compaction.md

 ## Compaction transform spec

-Only filters are supported for compaction transform specs.
+Unlike other transform specs, you can only specify filters for compaction transform spec, not transforms.
+For more information about transforms specs, see [`transformSpec`](../ingestion/ingestion-spec.md#transformspec).

 |Field|Description|Required|
 |-----|-----------|--------|